glfw/glfw/README.md

  - [Cocoa] Bugfix: The primary monitor would get reported as disconnected when entering full screen on a dual-GPU machine with automatic graphics switching
+ - [Cocoa] Bugfix: The original video modes were not restored when the application was hidden
  - [X11] Bugfix: `glfwInit` would segfault on systems without RandR
  - [X11] Bugfix: The response to `_NET_WM_PING` was sent to the wrong window
  - [X11] Bugfix: Character input via XIM did not work in many cases